mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

     >If you delete all the phases from the IP warmup plan, it is recommended to re-upload a plan.
 [Learn more](#re-upload-plan)

 ## Define the runs {#define-runs}

+>[!CONTEXTUALHELP]
+>id="ajo_admin_ip_warmup_run"
+>title="Define each run"
+>abstract="Define and activate each run for all the phases."

+>[!CONTEXTUALHELP]
+>id="ajo_admin_ip_warmup_last_engagement"
+>title="Filter on engagement"
+>abstract="This column is a filter that targets only the users engaged with your brand over the last 20 days for example.
+You can also change this setting through the **Edit run** option."

+>[!CONTEXTUALHELP]
+>id="ajo_admin_ip_warmup_retry"
+>title="Set a time window"
+>abstract="You can define a time window during which the IP warmup campaign can be executed in case there is any delays in the segmentation job."

+>[!CONTEXTUALHELP]
+>id="ajo_admin_ip_warmup_pause"
+>title="Cancel runs with audience errors"
+>abstract="Select this option to cancel a run if the qualified profiles are less than the targeted profiles once the audience has been evaluated for that run."

+>[!CONTEXTUALHELP]
+>id="ajo_admin_ip_warmup_qualified"
+>title="View the qualified profiles"
+>abstract="This column displays the number of qualified profiles.
+Once the audience has been evaluated for a run, if there are more targeted profiles than qualified profiles, the run is still executed, unless the **Pause for errors** option is enabled.
+In this case, the run is cancelled."

 1. Select a schedule for each run.